hugoAle/NestProductsAPI/README.md

 - non-deletedProducts: get the percentage of active prodcuts (non-deleted) since the first data insertion.
 This reports accepts an optional query parameters to get the report only within a specific date range.
 Use the filter like this:

+- categoryDistribution: gets the distinct categories and the count of products for each one

 ```
 reports/non-deletedProducts?startDate={2025-09-04}&endDate={2025-09-05}
 ```